 Significant Mineralization Confirmed At Depth

-One characteristic that sets Sheep Creek apart from most other rare earths projects in the U.S. is the fact that significant mineralization has been accessed and sampled underground via pre-existing mine workings.
+Sheep Creek stands apart from most U.S. rare earth projects because significant mineralization has been directly accessed underground through historic mine workings.

 Sheep Creek